-Rugby player overcomes anorexia & alopecia to reach top
+Anorexia & alopecia can't hold back star

 But the support of family, friends, teammates and support staff have transformed Fisher as a person and a player.

-Of her battles, she says "I wouldn't wish that on anyone" but she is not looking for sympathy, merely to inspire those around her and those watching from afar.
+She says she wouldn't wish her battles on anyone, but she is not looking for sympathy, merely to inspire those around her and those watching from afar.

 "I'll be on holiday or I'll bump into a kid, and then they'll come up to me and say 'you're so brave'.
 You just want to help or inspire one person.
 That's the goal," she says.